acl-org/acl-anthology/hugo/content/info/corrections.md

   Usually these are just short notes, corrective statements, or changes to equations or other problems in the original, which need to be read alongside the original work.
 * A **revision** is a versioned replacement of the original scholarly work.
   This format allows a corrected paper to be read in place of the original scholarly work, and typically does not highlight the original's errors.
-* A **retraction** occurs when serious, unrecoverable errors are discovered, which drastically affect the findings of the original work.
+* A **retraction** occurs when serious, unrecoverable errors are discovered which drastically affect the findings of the original work, or for issues such as duplicate publications, plagiarism, or disputed authorship.
-* A **removal** occurs in rare circumstances where serious ethical or legal issues arise, such as plagiarism.
+* A **removal** occurs in rare circumstances where serious ethical or legal issues arise.

 Please take note of the following points regarding revisions and retractions.